 27) Buffalo Chicken Sweet Potatoes

-I love stuffed sweet potatoes because they are edible bowls and I’m all about convenience.
-Bake the sweet potatoes until they become tender.
-Next, add shredded chicken combined with hot sauce and some ghee (or another compliant fat).
-As a classic buffalo complement, garnish with some crispy celery.
-If ranch is your thing, a compliant version will make this feel like the sports-bar food you can feel good about.
+Convenience is my top priority which is why I love stuffed sweet potatoes; they are like edible bowls.
+First, bake the sweet potatoes until tender.
+Then, fill them with shredded chicken mixed with hot sauce and ghee (or another compliant fat) of your choice.
+To add a classic buffalo touch, top with some crispy celery.
+If you like ranch, a compliant ranch will make this feel like the sports-bar food you can feel good about.

 28) Garlic Lamb Chops